56kcloud/Training/DockerCon/logging/getting-started.md

    cd traefik
    ```

-2. Now create a new file named `traefik.toml`and add the below configuration to the newly created file.
+2. Using your favorite editor create a new file named `traefik.toml`and add the below configuration to the newly created file.

     ```
     ################################################################